Student Finance 2026/27: What to Expect

 Don't Panic About the Total

-While £62,000 sounds like a lot, remember: you only repay 9% of earnings above £25,000, and the balance is written off after 40 years.
+Student loans in England work more like a graduate tax than traditional debt.
+You only repay 9% of earnings above £25,000, and the balance is written off after 40 years.
 Most graduates will never repay the full amount.
-Use our repayment calculator to see your actual projected lifetime repayments.
+Use our Plan 5 calculator to see your actual projected lifetime repayments based on salary.

 Frequently Asked Questions